 An untreated concussion can result in:

-We care for athletes of all levels and ages, including:
+Our team cares for athletes of all levels and ages, including high-school, college, club, recreational, and professional/elite.

 Initial Evaluation After a Head Injury: What to Expect